SubNato/Compair/README.md

 Request a category feature?

 CODING NOTES:

-Easily expandable to inlcude hardware stuff as well.
+Easily expandable to include hardware stuff as well.
 Do it!!!!!

 Implemented, but nothing is being sent in as the type when there is already a global value.
 Check on that ✅